sensebox/books-v2/en/projekte/Umweltstation/licht.md

 {% endcollapse %}

 {% collapse title="Exercise 2" %}
-VTry to turn an LED on and off depending on the lighting.
+Try to turn an LED on and off depending on the lighting.
 For this the chapter [if/else - Bedingung](/../../grundlagen/if_else_bedingung.md) can be helpful.
 {% endcollapse %}